near/core-contracts/lockup/README.md

 The amount withdrawn in the event of termination by the foundation may be lower than the initial contract amount.
 It's because the contract has to maintain the minimum required balance to cover storage of the contract code and contract state.
-The amount of NEAR tokens locked to maintain the minimum storage balance is `35` NEAR.
-`35` NEAR is enough to cover storage for `350000` bytes on Mainnet at the price of `1` NEAR per `10000` bytes.

-If there is still a termination balance deficit due to the minimum required balance, the owner may decide to fund the deficit on this account to finish the termination process.
-This can be done through a regular transfer action from an account with a liquid balance.

-### Private vesting schedule

-Since the vesting schedule usually starts at the date of employment it allows to de-anonymize the owner of the lockup contract.
-To keep the identity private, the contract allows to hash the vesting schedule with some random salt and keep store the hash instead of the raw vesting schedule information.
-In case the foundation has to terminate the vesting schedule, it will provide the raw vesting schedule and the salt, effectively revealing the vesting schedule.
-The contract then will compare the hash with the internal hash and if they match proceed with the termination.

-NOTE: The private vesting schedule can only be used if the lockup release period and the lockup duration are effectively shadowing the vesting duration.
-Meaning that the lockup release ends later than the vesting release and the lockup duration ends after the vesting cliff.
-Once the lockup schedule starts before the vesting schedule (e.g. employment starts after the transfers are enabled), the vesting schedule can't be kept private anymore.

 ### Guarantees